-- ◆ TVA and its contractors will identify craft staffing needs to the union halls 14 calendar days before the report to work date. - ◆ The craftperson can earn an enhanced incentive bonus for submitting a completed and signed PHQ that has been accepted by the applicable background check agency no more than 30 calendar days and at least six (6) calendar days prior to reporting to the Central In-Processing Center - "PHQ Bonus." - ◆ An electronic signature is available on the PHQ website, http://conhire.tva.com.
+- TVA and its contractors will identify craft staffing needs to the union halls 14 calendar days before the report to work date. - Union halls will provide name, address, SSN, phone number, etc., including a valid email address so ePHQ can be sent to employee or union hall to complete. - The craftperson can earn an enhanced incentive bonus for submitting a completed and signed PHQ that has been accepted by the applicable background check agency no more than 30 calendar days and at least six (6) calendar days prior to reporting to the Central In-Processing Center - Note: with ePHQ this process will change. - An electronic signature is available on the PHQ website, http://conhire.tva.com.
 However, the PHQ must be accepted by the background check agency before it is considered complete.
-Unacceptable PHQs shall be required to be corrected and resubmitted at the PHQ website, or corrected and signed in person at the Central In-Processing Center within the required timeframe before they are considered complete and acceptable for the PHQ bonus. - ◆ If the signed PHQ is not provided within the terms indicated above, the craftperson will receive incentive hours as indicated on Attachment A. - ◆ The craftperson's name, social security number, date of birth, and requisition number must be provided to the requesting contractor a minimum of five (5) calendar days before the craftperson's report date to the Central In-Processing Center. - Reward for TVA returners.
-A bonus can be earned for frequently returning applicants processing through Central In-Processing.
-See outline on page 11.
+Unacceptable PHQs shall be required to be corrected and resubmitted at the PHQ website, or corrected and signed in person at the Central In-Processing Center within the required timeframe before they are considered complete and acceptable for the PHQ bonus. - If the signed PHQ is provided within the terms indicated above, the craftperson will receive incentive hours as indicated on Attachment A. - The craftperson's name, social security number, date of birth, and requisition number must be provided to the requesting contractor a minimum of seven (7) calendar days before the craftperson's report date to the Central In-Processing Center.
+This needs to align with PHQ submittal if possible. - Reward for TVA frequent returners: A bonus can be earned for frequently returning applicants processing through Central In-Processing.
+See outline on page 11 and payment details on page 18.